Hope is a practice—and every little act counts.

-Hope is believing that something you do today, no matter how small, will make a positive difference in the days, week, years and generations to come.
-Hope and vision for a better future has always been at the foundation of all we do at New Morning Market.
-From our earliest years we believed that bringing healthy food to our town would spread wellness throughout our communities.
-We believed that investing in our local farmers was the key to preserving local land and traditions.
-We believed that building a store, from the ground up, using reclaimed materials and architectural design supporting the ecosystem of native pollinator plants would sustain our community in a whole new way for generations to come.
+At New Morning Market, hope and vision for a better future have always been at the foundation of everything we do.
+From our earliest years, we believed that bringing healthy food to our town would spread wellness throughout our communities.
+We believed that investing in local farmers would help preserve our region’s land and agricultural traditions.
+We believed that building our store—using reclaimed materials and native pollinator plantings—could sustain our community in a whole new way for generations to come.

 #1 Save Money & Support a Cleaner Environment: Shop Second Hand

-According to the Center for Biological Diversity, climate change, biodiversity loss and pollution are being driven in part by people’s ever-growing use of materials.
-The Nature Communications Journal states that more than half of all greenhouse gas emissions are embodied in the things we consume.
+According to the Center for Biological Diversity, climate change, biodiversity loss, and pollution are driven in part by our increasing consumption of materials.
+In fact, the journal Nature Communications reports that more than half of all greenhouse gas emissions are tied to the things we consume.
+Shopping secondhand is a powerful way to reduce our environmental footprint and shift toward a world where both humans and wildlife thrive.

 The Sustainable Jungle posted this list of the 9 Best Thrift Stores in CT – check it out!